jonallured/jonallured.com/source/resume.html.md

 ## Employment History

-Artsy, _Minneapolis, Minnesota_ (2017-present)
+Artsy, _remote_ (2017-present)

+* __Staff Engineer:__ (2022-present) Focused on improving Engineering-wide
+  skills with Ruby on Rails.
+Managed and worked on an effort to migrate from Mongo to Postgres.
+Also shipped our first iOS Widget!

-* __Senior Engineer 2:__ Helped start and lead teams of all sizes across the organization.
+* __Senior Engineer 2:__ (2019-2022) Continued in Tech Lead roles by helping
+  start and lead teams of all sizes across the organization.
 Launched an engineering podcast along with many open source contributions.

+* __Senior Engineer 1:__ (2017-2019) Built a service to improve Gallery data
+  coverage by layering data sources.
+Improved the listings tool and learned the business well enough to move to a Tech Lead role.

-Hashrocket, _Minneapolis, Minnesota_ (2016-2017)
+Hashrocket, _remote_ (2016-2017)

-* __Senior Developer:__ While working remotely, focused on iOS development to help clients take their applications native.
-Used strong communication and documentation skills to keep teams on the same page.
+* __Senior Developer:__ Focused on iOS development to help clients take their applications native.
+Used strong communication and documentation skills to keep teams on the same page and transition project over to clients.

 Grid Connect, _Naperville, Illinois_ (2014-2016)

 * __Lead Developer:__ Built a team of software developers while improving our product and launching new ones.
 Worked with embedded developers to create IoT products in Apple's HomeKit ecosystem.
-Also helped clients build out custom IoT platform for new products.
+Also helped clients build out custom IoT infrastructure for their own products.

 Hashrocket, _Chicago, Illinois_ (2011-2014)